 What is the difference between supply and possession?

-The charge of drug supply is usually used when drugs are found in larger quantities.
+The charge of drug supply is usually used when drugs are found in larger quantities, or where there is evidence that you were actually involved in the process of supply drugs to another person or person.

-The charge of deemed drug supply can be brought simply on the basis that you possess more than the trafficable quantity of supply.
+The charge of’ deemed drug supply’ can be brought where you possess more than the traffickable quantity of a drug, even if there is no evidence you were actually supplying the drug.

-If a charge of deemed supply is brought, it will be up to you to establish that the drugs were possessed for something other than supply.
+If a charge of deemed supply is brought, it will be up to you to establish that the drugs were possessed for something other than supply – eg for personal use only.

 Drug supply can include supplying drugs to friends without payment, sending drugs in the post, and being part of a group of people buying drugs with combined funds, selling them and splitting the proceeds.